aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 1. First, send some valid requests using Postman to make sure well-behaving requests are getting through.

-1. Next, we can easily test the large request body rule by sending a few **POST /customizations** requests with a giant request body, like this one below:
+1. Next, we can easily test the large request body rule by sending a few **POST /customizations** requests with a giant request body.

+	In Postman, choose the **POST create Custom_Unicorn** request and replace the request body with:

 	```
 	{